+The former Victims Services section has been divided functionally as part of the agency re-organization.
+Grants managed and training performed or sponsored by the section are now under the Training and Programs division.
+Grant monitoring is now under Grants administration.
 The demand for services for crime victims continues to increase, although resources to meet the demand remain limited.
 For the first time in FY2007, an appropriation of general funds was made to the Victim Witness grant program to supplement the federal and special funds that have been the sources of funding since its inception.
 Most of the costs in projects supported by the program are for personnel and they continue to escalate.
-The GF appropriation will provide short term stability.
+The GF appropriation will help to provide funding stability to local Victim Witness programs.